tu4mo/teg/README.md

 # teg

-*teg* is command-line utility to generate template / boilerplate files.
+*teg* is command-line utility to generate customized template/boilerplate files and folders.

 ## Installation